-Eryngium, also known as Sea Holly, is a genus of about 250 species in the family Apiaceae, mostly native to Europe and the Mediterranean.
-Most species are perennials, but some are annuals.
+Eryngium, also known as Sea Holly, is a genus of about 250 species in the family Apiaceae, mostly native to the Mediterranean.
+Most of these species are perennials, but some are annuals.

-The Sea Holly produces showy and attractive thistle-like flower heads surrounded by spiny silvery-blue bracts on strong stems.
-These sun loving plants will bloom in summer and attract butterflies and bees to your garden.
+They produce showy and attractive thistle-like flower heads surrounded by spiny silvery-blue bracts on strong stems.
+These sun-loving plants will bloom in summer and attract butterflies and bees to your garden.

 Eryngium is a symbol of independence, severity and attraction.

 This plant is used in medicine as an antitussive, diuretic and stimulant.
 It is used to treat diseases of the liver and kidneys, as well as to treat coughs and urinary infections.

 Eryngium maritime was considered to be highly aphrodisiac.
 In Shakespeare’s time the roots of Sea Holly were known to be a strong aphrodisiac.

 A number of species of Eryngium have been cultivated as garden plants.

 These plants are excellent for cut or dried flower arrangements, and they are often used in wedding bouquets.

 Eryngiums are usually blue, purple, green or whitish.